davidlbatey/davidlbatey.github.io/_posts/2013-09-20-no-alcohol-leads-to-healthier-more-productive-lifestyle.md

 - If you do it to reward yourself after a hard days work then you need to try and switch it out for something else you enjoy e.g. reading/cinema/fruit juice.
 - If it's to meet new people and make friends then try joining a sports/activity group.

-You can read more about chaning habits in the excellent "The Power of Habit: Why We Do What We Do, and How to Change"
+You can read more about changing habits in the excellent "The Power of Habit: Why We Do What We Do, and How to Change"